flamesman51/scarycfg/README.md

 # scarycfg
 !!!
 Because of github's 100mb file limit, this repo doesn't include the no_hats_bgum.vpk file.
-You can fetch it from source here: https://pevhs.ch/tf2/vpk/nhbgum/no_hats_bgum.vpk !!!
+You can fetch it here: https://pevhs.ch/tf2/vpk/nhbgum/no_hats_bgum.vpk !!!

 This config is made firstmost for myself, so you probably will want to edit the autoexec.cfg since I'm using the colemak-DH US keyboard layout(windows) and the sens is set in the autoexec.
 You will also need an external fps limiter.